yuchenrao/EECS349-Card-Classification-Project/README.md

 ### Results

 The accuracy of the model is around 97%, which is promising.
-Since the card "9" is still hard to recognize so far, more parameter will be tried and more testing will be taken.
-CNN gives the best result and the important feature is only pixel.
+To increase the accuracy, more parameters will be tried and more testing will be taken.
+CNN gives the best result and the important feature for CNN is only pixel.

 ![image of card recognition](/images/Image3.JPG) *Figure 3.
 The algorithm is able to reconize every card it had learned.*